 The trail will traverse the length of the Grampians (Gariwerd) National Park.

-Whilst extensive in its entirety, the trail will be split up into sections to cater for all calibre of walkers, whether it experienced hikers, independent wanderers or school groups.
+Whilst extensive in its entirety, the trail has been designed so everyone can get some use out of it and is split up into sections to cater for all calibre of walkers, whether it experienced hikers, independent wanderers or school groups.

 One section of the trail has been opened since late 2019 – a 36km, three-day circuit walk leaving from Halls Gap.
 The last two years have seen the remaining sections of the track completed following multiple setbacks due to the recurring Victorian lockdowns.

 This is an incredible addition to the Grampians National Park, which is part of the Gariwerd Aboriginal cultural landscape.
 The park is heritage listed for its Aboriginal significance (there is a large number of ancient rock art paintings and shelters in the area), its abundance of animal and plant life, and its absolutely stunning and spectacular views.

 Have a glimpse at the magic of Victoria’s new world-class hiking trail in the video below.